Last Updated on Samuel Franklinby

 By analysing the history of Tarkov resets we can form a reasonable prediction of when BattleState Games is likely to restart player progression again.

-The estimate should be taken with a grain of salt as it is a simply based on historical information (included below) to provide a possible date for the Tarkov next wipe.
-They are usually only known a few days in advance with no predetermined schedule and often there is little to no warning beforehand.
+The estimate should be taken with a grain of salt as it is simply based on historical information (included below) to provide a possible date for the Tarkov next wipe.
+They are usually only known a few days in advance with no predetermined schedule and often there is little to no warning beforehand outside the wipe events that may run for up to a week.
 Monitoring the official community forums, BattleState Games Twitter and reddit are the best sources of regular updated information and rumours for those that want to know the day it is announced.

 Tarkov Wipe History